Chart Color Schemes

 Lockleys was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Lockleys was found to be more culturally diverse than most local markets, with 31.6% of its population born overseas and 32.0% speaking a language other than English at home.
-The predominant religion in Lockleys is Christianity, comprising 53.1% of the population.
-However, the most significant overrepresentation was seen in the 'Other' category, which makes up 3.8% of the population compared to 3.1% across Greater Adelaide.
+Christianity is the predominant religion in Lockleys, making up 53.1% of people residing there.
+Notably, the 'Other' religious category comprises 3.8% of the population, slightly higher than the 3.1% average across Greater Adelaide.

 Frequently Asked Questions - Diversity